-- 38. Sections 8, 13 and 14 cover the regulation of child welfare reporters and local authority reporters and curators ad litem appointed in cases under section 11 of the 1995 Act.
+40. Sections 8, 13 and 14 cover the regulation of child welfare reporters and local authority reporters and curators ad litem appointed in cases under section 11 of the 1995 Act.
 Child welfare reporters provide reports to the courts on a child's welfare.
 At the moment, child welfare reporters are usually family lawyers but some are social workers.
-Curators ad litem can be appointed by the court to represent a child's interests in the litigation. - 39.
-Section 8 and section 13 amend the 1995 Act to require the Scottish Ministers to establish registers of child welfare reporters and of curators ad litem.
+Curators ad litem can be appointed by the court to represent a child's interests in the litigation.

+41. Section 8 and section 13 amend the 1995 Act to require the Scottish Ministers to establish registers of child welfare reporters and of curators ad litem.
 These registers are to be used when the court wishes to appoint a child welfare reporter or curator ad litem in cases under section 11 of the 1995 Act.
 These sections give the Scottish Ministers the power to set through regulations the eligibility criteria for membership of both registers, to establish the procedure for removing an individual from either list if the individual does not meet the required standards and the procedure for handling complaints about both child welfare reporters and curators ad litem.
 The Scottish Ministers may also set through regulations the fee rate for child welfare reporters and curators ad litem appointed in section 11 cases and may make the payments to child welfare reporters and curators ad litem.

-- 40. In both cases, the regulations are subject to the negative procedure. - 41.
-The operation and management of the lists of child welfare reporters and curators ad litem may be contracted out if the Scottish Ministers consider this the most appropriate way of running the register. - 42.
-As well as establishing a register for curators ad litem (the new section 101B of the 1995 Act), section 13 of the Bill makes provision on the appointment of curators ad litem, by adding new section 11D to the 1995 Act. - 43.
-Section 14 amends section 11 of the Matrimonial Proceedings (Children) Act 1958 as it applies to cases under section 11 of the 1995 Act.
+42. In both cases, the regulations are subject to the negative procedure.

+43. The operation and management of the lists of child welfare reporters and curators ad litem may be contracted out if the Scottish Ministers consider this the most appropriate way of running the register.

+44. As well as establishing a register for curators ad litem (the new section 101B of the 1995 Act), section 13 of the Bill makes provision on the appointment of curators ad litem, by adding new section 11D to the 1995 Act.
+Section 11D sets out the requirements for the appointment of a curator ad litem and requires the court to give reasons for the appointment.
+It also requires the court to decide every 6 months whether to continue the appointment and to record the reasons for any decision to continue the appointment.

+45. Section 14 amends section 11 of the Matrimonial Proceedings (Children) Act 1958 as it applies to cases under section 11 of the 1995 Act.
 This amendment means that if a local authority employee wishes to continue to act as a child welfare reporter then the employee would need to apply to be on the register of child welfare reporters and meet the required eligibility criteria.